zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   Enabling this option enables T_COSE_DISABLE_SHORT_CIRCUIT_SIGN which will short circuit the signing operation.
   Default value: OFF.
 - ``ATTEST_STACK_SIZE``- Defines the stack size of the Initial Attestation Partition.
 This value mainly depends on the build type(debug, release and minisizerel) and compiler.
+  Default value: Depends on the profile.
+- ``ATTEST_KEY_BITS`` Defines the size of the initial attestation key, in bits.
+  Default value: 256.
+- ``PSA_INITIAL_ATTEST_MAX_TOKEN_SIZE`` Defines the maximum possible size of a token.
+  Default value: 0x250.

 Related compile time options
 ----------------------------
-- ``BOOT_DATA_AVAILABLE``: The boot data is expected to be present in the shared data area between the boot loader and the runtime firmware when it's ON.
+- ``BOOT_DATA_AVAILABLE``: The boot data is expected to be present in the shared data area between the boot loader and the runtime firmware when set to ``ON``.
-  Otherwise, when it's OFF does not check the content of the shared data area but instead assumes that the TLV header is present and valid (the magic number is correct) and there are no data entries.
+  Otherwise, when it's ``OFF`` TF-M does not check the content of the shared data area but instead assumes that the TLV header is present and valid (the magic number is correct) and there are no data entries.
 Its default value depends on the BL2 flag.

 ***************************************************************************
 Comparison of asymmetric and symmetric algorithm based token authentication